tommyreddad/sumtf-cannonwar/README.md

 ~~~

 * `-d` specifies demonstration mode
-* `-m mapname` specifies the name of the map (in the `./maps/' directory) to be loaded.
-If this option is not specified, the map `default.map' will be loaded.
+* `-m mapname` specifies the name of the map (in the `./maps/` directory) to be loaded.
+If this option is not specified, the map `default.map` will be loaded.

 # Demonstration Mode
 In demonstration mode, the following 3 demonstrations are presented: